dipy/GPUStreamlines/README.md

 ```

 ## Running on AWS with Docker
-First, set up an AWS instance with GPU and ssh into it (we recommend a P3 instance with at least 1 V100 16 GB GPU).
+First, set up an AWS instance with GPU and ssh into it (we recommend a P3 instance with at least 1 V100 16 GB GPU and a Deep Learning AMI Ubuntu 18.04 v 33.0.).
 Then do the following:
 1. Log in to GitHub docker registry:
 ```
 $ docker login -u <github id> docker.pkg.github.com